MrYsLab/python_banyan/docs/banyan_gateways.md

 topics may be added at any time during run-time.

 Line 82 creates an empty *pins_dictionary*.
-This dictionary is used by each hardware specific gateway to store pin information, such the pin's mode and current state.
+This dictionary is used by each hardware-specific gateway to store pin information, such as the pin's mode and current state.

 Line 87 creates an empty *tags_dictionary*.
-When a pin mode is set and a tag is provided, an entry is made into this dictionary with the tag as its key and the pin number as the entry's value.
+When setting a pin mode, if a tag is provided, an entry is made into this dictionary.
+The tag is used as a key, and the pin number is the entry's value.

 Line 89 calls the *init_pins_dictionary* method.
 See the discussion below for line 126 for more information about this method.